nj7/Hot-Data-partitioning/README.md

-# Hot-Data-partitioning
+# Innumerable Hot Data partitioning and de-partition of large distributed data set

-Innumerable Hot Data partitioning and de-partition of large distributed data set
+Repo is used to maintain the initial white paper for hot data partitioning